 We are convinced that our investment strategy – with an integrated ESG/SDG approach – delivers a sustainable return; a return with a positive impact for our shareholders, our tenants and society at large.

 Since 2008, sustainability has been an integral part of investment policy and its implementation.
 As a result, our portfolios now meet most of the current sustainability requirements.
 This is also reflected in the scores we achieve in the Global Real Estate Benchmark (GRESB).
 From the beginning, we have participated in this GRESB benchmark and we have succeeded in continuously improving the scores of our funds.
-In 2019 we achieved the number one position in GRESB for our residential and retail portfolio in the category non-listed real estate funds in the Netherlands.

 6 Sustainability & ESG pillars